Westport Property - Dundee

 Can Non Students Live in Student Accommodation?

-Student accommodation refers to housing that is specifically designed and intended for students enrolled in higher education institutions such as universities or colleges.
+Student accommodation refers to housing specifically designed and intended for students enrolled in higher education institutions such as universities or colleges.
 Student housing is a kind of accommodation that university or college students may choose as an alternative to on-campus housing.
-Typically, student housing is located near the college’s campus or in areas of a city renowned for its affordable housing.
-Student accommodation typically falls into two main categories:

-– University-Provided Accommodations
+University-Provided Student Accommodations

 University-provided accommodations are directly affiliated with academic institutions.
 Many universities and colleges offer on-campus housing options for their students.
 These accommodations are owned and managed by the educational institution itself, typically reserved exclusively for enrolled students.

-These accommodations can take various forms, such as halls of residence resembling apartment buildings or smaller houses.
+These accommodations can take various forms, such as university halls of residence resembling apartment buildings or smaller houses.
 Typically, university accommodation includes a furnished bedroom, shared kitchen, and bathroom facilities.
 Each flat usually accommodates around five to eight bedrooms, meaning you’ll share living space with a few other students.
 Some places offer a choice between a shared bathroom or having your own en-suite.

 Additionally, some university accommodations offer catered options, providing meals at set times, while others are self-catered, requiring you to cook for yourself.
 Self-catered flats generally feature a full kitchen, while catered ones may only offer basic facilities.

-– Private Student Accommodations
+Private Student Accommodation

 In addition to university-provided housing, there are private student accommodations, which are owned and operated by independent companies or landlords.
 These can include privately run halls of residence or rooms in regular flats or houses managed by landlords or independent companies.
 Rent is typically paid in terms or monthly instalments, and it’s important to check whether bills are included in the rent or separately before signing any contracts.